lowlevel86/avecis/README.md

 ![](pics/yarn.png)

-The program in each of the 'yarn*' folders demonstrates using 3D vector graphics on top of a raster.
+Each program in the 'yarn*' folders demonstrates using 3D vector graphics on top of a raster.

 ___